orb-lang/helm/doc/md/helm/helm-db.md

 We write a single function, which receives the database conn, for each change, such that we should be able to take a database at any schema and bring it up to the standard needed for this version of `helm`\.

-Or, in the pattern which is more usual, we provide an array of either SQL statements, or functions which receive the conn\.

 We store these migrations in an array, such that `migration[i]` creates `user_version` `i`\.